Homework

 We also expect every student to spend at least 10 minutes per day reading a suitably challenging book.
 The school library is open every day during term time and all students are members and are able to borrow books.

-Show My Homework can be accessed via any computer, iPad or Smart Phone.
-All students will be issued with log in details for Show My Homework during tutor time on the first day of each school year.
-We will always reissue students in Years 8 – 13 with log in details to ensure everybody is able to access the site from the start of September.
+Satchel:One can be accessed via any computer, iPad or Smart Phone.
+All students will be issued with log in details for Satchel:One during tutor time on the first day of each school year.

 The details on the letter include a student log in and a parent log in.
 Once you have activated your account you are able to set up homework reminders to ensure that no pieces of homework are forgotten about.
-If there are any issues with Show My Homework please contact your child’s Form Tutor in the first instance.
+If there are any issues with Satchel:One, please contact your child’s Form Tutor in the first instance.

 House System